Circuitscape/Omniscape.jl/docs/src/index.md

 !!! note
     This package is currently in the early stages of development.
 Please test it out and [post issues](https://github.com/Circuitscape/Omniscape.jl/issues/new) to the GitHub repo with any bugs, feature requests, or questions.

-This package implements the omnidirectional connectivity algorithm developed by McRae et al. (2016).
-Omniscape.jl is a moving window implementation of [Circuitscape.jl](https://github.com/Circuitscape/Circuitscape.jl) (Anantharaman et al. 2019).
-Circuitscape.jl applies circuit theory to make spatially-explicit predictions of connectivity using concepts developed by McRae (2006) and McRae et al. (2008).

 ## Installation
 ```julia
 using Pkg; Pkg.add(PackageSpec(url = "https://github.com/Circuitscape/Omniscape.jl"))
 ```

+## Overview

+This package implements the omnidirectional connectivity algorithm developed by McRae et al. (2016).
+Omniscape.jl is a moving window implementation of [Circuitscape.jl](https://github.com/Circuitscape/Circuitscape.jl) (Anantharaman et al. 2019).
+Circuitscape.jl applies circuit theory to make spatially-explicit predictions of connectivity using concepts developed by McRae (2006) and McRae et al. (2008).

 ## References